 The Spread of Paulownia

 The royal empress tree, native to western China, was a prized flowering ornamental in Europe and introduced to the United States in the early 1800’s.
 It may have also infiltrated the United States via imports from China, who used the fluffy seeds of the royal empress as packing material.
 It’s easy to point fingers at whoever brought this into our country as an ornamental, but when you take in the beauty of the royal empress tree, can you really blame them?
-Heart-shaped leaves and clusters of around 2-inch (5 cm.) fragrant lavender flowers in the spring (sigh) can be oh so pretty – so very, very pretty.
+Heart-shaped leaves and clusters of around 2 inch (5 cm.) fragrant lavender flowers in the spring (sigh) can be oh so pretty– so very, very pretty.

 Wait…what’s happening?
 I drank in so much of the beauty that I need some sobering statistics.
-Reality check – this tree is invasive!
+Reality check– this tree is invasive!
 We need to know how to kill paulownia trees because their rapid growth and spread is crowding out native plants, destroying our wildlife habitats, and threatening our timber and agricultural industries.

 You see those 21 million tiny winged seeds being dispersed through the wind?
 That’s just from ONE tree and those seeds germinate very easily in scant amounts of soil.
 The royal empress tree can also grow up to a staggering 15 feet (4.5 m.) in a single year!
-The height and width of a royal empress tree can peak at 80 and 48 feet (24 to 15 m.) respectively.
+The height and width of a royal empress tree can peak at 80 and 48 feet (24 and 15 m.) respectively.

 Okay, so we know how it got here and how it spreads, but what about getting rid of royal empress?

 Let’s find out how to kill paulownia trees.
 The most effective means of getting rid of royal empress is with the use of herbicides.
 Several options for royal empress control are presented below for different sized trees.
 The herbicides used should have one of the following active ingredients: glyphosate, tricopyr-amine, or imazapyr.
 The best time for herbicide treatments is generally summer and fall.
-Apply herbicides as directed on product label.
+Apply herbicides as directed on the product label.

 Note: Chemical control should only be used as a last resort, as organic approaches are safer and much more environmentally friendly.